What are Shariah Compliant Mutual Funds?

 Other Considerations: Gold ETFs

-While most gold mutual funds in India may invest in fixed-income securities, which can conflict with Shariah principles, Gold ETFs remain a halal investment option.
+While most gold mutual funds in India may invest in fixed-income securities that can conflict with Shariah principles, Gold ETFs remain a halal investment option.
 These ETFs invest in physical gold, which allows you to gain exposure to the precious metal while adhering to Islamic guidelines.

 Tax Treatment of Shariah-Compliant Mutual Funds